 - A. Curricular revision and oversight, with the department chair - 1.
 Review course syllabi prior to each term - 2.
-Collaborate with the director of GSAL on course scheduling - 3.
+Collaborate with the Dean of GSAL on course scheduling - 3.
 Analyze annual program assessment data to revise the curriculum - 4.
 When applicable, update resources, textbooks, assignments and navigation of pre-developed courses - 5.
 Oversee development of new courses and updates to existing courses - a.
 Identify and provide support to course developers - b.
 Facilitate changes required after quality review - c.
 Consult with content experts and advisory panels as needed - 6.
 Propose course or program additions or revisions to the AAC, and serve as liaison with the department in the approval process. - B. Program assessment, with the department chair: - 1.
 Implement the assessment plan - a.
 Ensure assessments are in place at the course and program level - b.
 Coordinate collection of evidence as determined by the assessment plan - c.
 Analyze evidence annually to determine programmatic strengths and needs - d.
 Develop annual report for inclusion in the department's annual academic program assessment report - e.
 Revise the assessment plan as necessary to ensure continued program growth and integrity - 2.
 Determine an annual course of action to address areas of need derived from annual program assessment - 3.
 Contribute to departmental and institutional accreditation reporting - C. Student enrollment and retention - 1.
 When applicable, evaluate transcripts and/or work experience for prospective students to determine program acceptance - 2.
 When applicable, evaluate transcripts to identify prior coursework approved for transfer - 3.
 When applicable, develop a program of study for new students - 4.
-Respond to internal issues related to students including student complaints and cases of academic dishonesty - 5.
-Participate in student recruitment activities as needed - 6.
+Respond to internal issues related to students including student complaints and cases of academic dishonesty

+- 5. Participate in student recruitment activities as needed - 6.
 Advise students as assigned - D. Contribute to decisions related to program faculty - 1.
 Participate in departmental selection and hire of new faculty within the program - 2.
-Collaborate with the director of GSAL to determine selection of adjunct faculty from the departmentally-approved adjunct pool for future terms - 3.
-Review summative reports of part-time faculty from the Director of the Graduate School & Adult Learning - E. Represent their program at departmental meetings - F. Collaborate with the director of GSAL on program marketing, enrollment, improvement and development
+Collaborate with the Dean of GSAL to determine selection of adjunct faculty from the departmentally-approved adjunct pool for future terms - 3.
+Review full-time and adjunct faculty members whose primary appointment is in GSAL, as per regular review schedule - 4.
+Draft and send letters to adjunct faculty members after their reviews to communicate the recommendation of the VPAA, along with strengths and weaknesses identified during the review (see FHB 7.1.1.1.B.2). - E. Represent their program at departmental meetings - F. Collaborate with the Dean of GSAL on program marketing, enrollment, improvement and development